Ai Weiwei: Fusing Art and Activism to Challenge Global Boundaries

 Ai Weiwei, a prominent Chinese contemporary artist and activist, is celebrated for his provocative and politically charged works.
-His art, which spans multiple mediums including sculpture, installation, photography, film, and architecture, challenges societal norms and addresses pressing global issues such as human rights, freedom of expression, and the refugee crisis.
-Ai Weiwei's fearless approach to art and activism has not only garnered international acclaim but has also positioned him as a powerful voice for social change.
+His art, spanning multiple mediums including sculpture, installation, photography, film, and architecture, challenges societal norms and addresses pressing global issues such as human rights, freedom of expression, and the refugee crisis.
+Ai Weiwei's fearless approach to art and activism has not only garnered international acclaim but also positioned him as a powerful voice for social change.

 Early Life and Influences